mika-s/mika-s.github.io/_posts/2019-04-08-debugging-http-requests.markdown

 Wireshark is a tool I've written several [posts]({% post_url 2017-11-04-creating-a-wireshark-dissector-in-lua-1 %}) about before.
 Wireshark is easy to use and supported on all major operating systems.
 It's a full blown packet capturing and protocol analyzing application that can do way more than just log HTTP requests.
 It can be downloaded from the [Wireshark homepage][wireshark-home].
-You might have problems using Wireshark in coorporate environments, as it can be used to sniff passwords etc. You probably also need admin rights to install and use it.
+You might have problems using Wireshark in corporate environments, as it can be used to sniff passwords etc. You probably also need admin rights to install and use it.

 To see HTTP requests in Wireshark you just have to start capturing on the correct network adapter.
 The HTTP